 She is enthusiastic and passionate about sharing and teaching young people, how to use Energy Therapies for emotional healing, personal development; and to gain powerful relief from the physical and emotional stresses of everyday life.
 It is her belief that people deserve to be the best they can be despite personal circumstances.
 Suzanne has a real passion for helping children overcome any challenges they face, enabling them to reach their full potential.

 I believe that every child deserves to be a child and not exposed to anything that harms them emotionally or physically.
 It is their right to feel safe, loved and happy.
 The reality is that there are countless young people out there right now, who don’t have this right and are very unhappy and need someone to talk to and help them.
-This is why Tappy Twins, Tappy Town and Teenline were born.
+Therefore, Tappy Twins, Tappy Town and Teenline were born.
 They act as a platform for any young person to visit and get the support they need, when they need it.

 Abigail is a Designated Safeguarding Lead and is an EFT Master Practitioner.
 She has much experience in mentoring and teaching children using a variety of strategies and techniques.
 She hopes to train in Matrix Reimprinting, Picture Tapping and to do a course in counselling.
 She firmly believes that learning, whatever age you are, never stops, including what we can learn from our young people.

 Bridin has a broad base work background that has equipped her with a vast resource of experiences that are invaluable to her as a therapist, enabling greater understanding and effective progress in client’s therapy.
 She has a particular interest and experience in working with the ASD spectrum and emotional management of Sensory Processing Disorder.